 During his career Judge Frick has enjoyed practicing law in a variety of civil, criminal and administrative disciplines including duties as a deputy district attorney, administrative hearing officer, private practice, and municipal judge.
-Judge Frick was first appointed in 2008 as the Presiding Municipal Judge for the City of Greeley and has had the opportunity to serve as an associate, assistant, substitute, or special judge for the communities of Greeley, Edgewater, Frederick, Lakewood, Loveland, Elizabeth, and Wheat Ridge.
-He was appointed Presiding Municipal Judge for the City of Longmont in June of 2016.
+Judge Frick was first appointed in 2008 as the Presiding Judge for the City of Greeley and has had the opportunity to serve as an associate, assistant, substitute, or special judge for the communities of Edgewater, Elizabeth, Frederick, Greeley, Lakewood, Loveland, Nederland, and Wheat Ridge.
+He was appointed Presiding Judge for the City of Longmont in June of 2016.

 An active member of our community, Judge Frick is an Assistant Scoutmaster with the Boy Scouts of America and member of Rotary International.
 Much of his free time is spent climbing Colorado’s 14ers and other outdoor adventures with his family.

 Judge Frick is licensed to practice law in the State of Colorado, the Federal District Court for the District of Colorado, and the 10th Circuit Court of Appeals.
 He is a member of the Colorado Bar Association, Boulder County Bar Association, and is a Past President for the Colorado Municipal Judges Association.